ksavas/WordMemoriser/README.md

 - Mysql 8.0.20 is used for database. (h2db is going to be used in future)

 There are 2 microservices that provide main needs of the project:
+- Mvc Service    : This service stands as bridge between client and whole server.
+This service communicates with other services and returns the result as html
-- Word Service: For word and test operations.
+- Word Service   : For word and test operations.
 - Account Service: For account and account related word operations.

 This figure represents microservice design of the project: